 Bob Ottenhoff, President and CEO of the Center for Disaster Philanthropy

-Grantees will be posted as grant funds are awarded.
+New grantees will be posted as additional grant funds are awarded.

 For more information or for additional assistance, please contact: